ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/all_transcripts.md

  So thanks again, fellows.
  See you next time.

+\newpage

-## Discussion 1, "Historical Perspective"
+# Discussion 1, "Historical Perspective"

 _Daniel:_
  Hello and welcome, everyone.